Australian property market: Sydney

 In Sydney, as of March 2010, the Property Market's vacancy rate reached 0.53% signalling that the market is recovering, as these rates had reached 2% in August 2009.
 As of July 2015, the Property Market in Sydney has surged in the first Q of 2015, up 3.1%.
-Sydney's eastern and northern suburbs typically attract the highest prices.
+Sydney's eastern and northern suburbs typically attract the highest prices, reflecting their desirability and premium location.
+The annual capital growth for houses and units in Sydney is 4.2% and 3.8% respectively.

 Key issues

 Affordability

 In the late 2000s, housing prices in Australia, relative to average incomes, were among the highest in the world.
 As at 2011, house prices were on average six times average household income, compared to four times in 1990.
 This prompted speculation that the country was experiencing a real estate bubble, like many other countries.

-Foreign investment has also been identified as a key driver of affordability issues, with recent years seeing particularly high capital inflows from Chinese investors.
+A 2025 industry analysis estimated that Australia needs to build an average of 225,400 new dwellings annually to 2034 in order to meet both new and historic housing demand.

 Immigration to Australia

-A number of economists, such as Macquarie Bank analyst Rory Robertson, assert that high immigration and the propensity of new arrivals to cluster in the capital cities is exacerbating the nation's housing affordability problem.
-According to Robertson, Federal Government policies that fuel demand for housing, such as the currently high levels of immigration, as well as capital gains tax discounts and subsidies to boost fertility, have had a greater impact on housing affordability than land release on urban fringes.
+2000s

+In 2006, the Sydney Morning Herald reported on Macquarie Bank analyst Rory Robertson's analysis of Australian housing affordability.
+Robertson had criticized claims by then-Prime Minister John Howard that state government land release policies were the main driver of high house prices.
+He argued that a number of factors including high immigration, lower interest rates since the early 1990s, and investor activity, had a greater impact on housing costs.
+Robertson repeated this claim again in 2007 in an article from The Australian where he believed that high immigration and the propensity of new arrivals to cluster in the capital cities is exacerbating the nation's housing affordability problem.

 The Productivity Commission Inquiry Report No. 28 First Home Ownership (2004) also stated, in relation to housing, "that Growth in immigration since the mid-1990s has been an important contributor to underlying demand, particularly in Sydney and Melbourne."
 This has been exacerbated by Australian lenders relaxing credit guidelines for temporary residents, allowing them to buy a home with a 10 percent deposit.
 The RBA in its submission to the same PC Report also stated "rapid growth in overseas visitors such as students may have boosted demand for rental housing".
 However, in question in the report was the statistical coverage of resident population.
 The "ABS population growth figures omit certain household formation groups – namely, overseas students and business migrants who do not continuously stay for 12 months in Australia."
 This statistical omission lead to the admission: "The Commission recognises that the ABS resident population estimates have limitations when used for assessing housing demand.
 Given the significant influx of foreigners coming to work or study in Australia in recent years, it seems highly likely that short-stay visitor movements may have added to the demand for housing.
 However, the Commissions are unaware of any research that quantifies the effects."

-Some individuals and interest groups have also argued that immigration causes overburdened infrastructure.
+In a 2008 Senate report, some individuals and interest groups have also argued that immigration causes overburdened infrastructure.